kaspermarstal/bookify/README.md

 	]

-The result will be returned form the cache the next time the search is performed.
-GoogleBooks use a regular superagent instance (i.e. without cache) if the `superagent` argument is left out.
+The result will be returned form the cache the next time the search is performed. `bookify` will fall gracefully fall back to a regular superagent instance (i.e. without cache) if the `superagent` argument is not supplied.

 ## Advanced Usage